 Expedition Leader Shirley Metz

 Shirley Metz’s careers and accomplishments have spanned the globe.
-Born in Minnesota, she grew up in Europe and Hawaii, graduating from the University of Hawaii in Honolulu.
-Shirley became a certified diver at age 16 and while at UH did shark research earning her degrees in Marine Biology and Communications.
+Shirley became a certified diver at age 16 and while at the University of Hawaii did shark research earning her degrees in Oceanography and Communications.
 She met her first husband in Hawaii with whom she founded Hobie Sports.
 She also developed several active clothing lines and consulted to companies such as The North Face.

-In early 1988 Shirley visited Antarctica and became inspired to work in Antarctic conservation.
+In 1988 Shirley visited Antarctica and became inspired to work in Antarctic conservation.
 To raise awareness, Shirley became a member of an international expedition that would attempt to ski 800 miles from the edge of Antarctica to the South Pole.
 On January 17, 1989, the nine-member expedition arrived at world’s end; Shirley made history and her way into the Guinness Book of Records as the first woman to ski overland to the South Pole.
-Following a chance meeting in Antarctica in 1990 Shirley married Peter Harrison and together formed the successful travel firm, Eco-Expeditions.
-As a Board Member of the Friends of South Georgia, under the auspices of the South Georgia Heritage Trust, Shirley raises funds for conservation and continues to promote awareness and support for environmental issues.
-She is a member of the Explorers Club and The Society of Woman Geographers.
+A member of the Explorers Club and The Society of Woman Geographers, Shirley continues to raise awareness and support for environmental and cultural projects.

 "Shirley is unlike any other guide we know of in the adventure travel industry.
 She has been a beloved companion in some of the greatest adventures of our lifetimes."

 The ultimate South Atlantic Adventure!
 In addition to the Falkland Islands and South Georgia, expedition highlights include Gough, Tristan da Cunha and Nightingale Islands.